Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 It is also possible to force a specific seed in a specific date + time which is useful for simultaneous manipulation of both the MT and TinyMT seeds.

-Keep in mind that, while possible on real 3ds, gen 6 MT seed RNG, is tedious and may not worth your time.
+Keep in mind that, while possible on real 3ds, gen 6 MT seed RNG, is tedious and may not worth the time.

 For this guide I am going to explain the method for Citra emulator only.

-**If you don't care about the exact date of your Pokemon, you can read the [original method](https://pokerng.forumcommunity.net/?t=61239900#entry441604733) instead, written by Real.96.**
+**If you don't care about the exact date of your Pokemon, you can either try the [original method](https://pokerng.forumcommunity.net/?t=61239900#entry441604733) instead, written by Real.96, or follow the first method of the guide with some changes.**

 ### Tools
 * [Tiny Finder](https://github.com/Bambo-Rambo/TinyFinder/releases)